 |Xylene||A solvent used to manufacture petrol, chemicals, polyester fibre, and to make dyes, paints and insecticides.
 Also found in tobacco smoke.||When inhaled or absorbed through the skin symptoms can include headache, dizziness, nausea and vomiting.
 Can also cause skin or eye irritation and aspiration hazard.|

 You can influence the level of VOCs in your home.

-Air fresheners are most likely emitters of VOCs (fragrances) that mask unpleasant odours with other odours.
-It’s probably best to deal with the unpleasant odours using the techniques above if odours trigger your symptoms.
+- Air fresheners are most likely emitters of VOCs through their fragrances.
+Although they help mask unpleasant odours, it’s probably best to avoid using them if fragrances or odours trigger your symptoms.

 - Keep both the temperature and relative humidity lower.
 Chemicals will off-gas more under warmer conditions with high humidity.

 - If you can, paint and renovate your home when it is unoccupied or during seasons that will allow for additional ventilation.

 - Building and renovating – a chance to tackle asthma and allergy triggers at the source.

 - Flooring – options for people with asthma and allergies